 If there is an emergency situation where a pupil has no previous history or knowledge of having an allergy but symptoms suggest anaphylactic shock is occurring, the emergency services will be called.
-If advised to do so by the emergency services, another pupil's auto-injector will be used even where consent has not been received and full details of the advice given and dosage administered will be recorded.
-The Academy should inform the emergency services that an emergency adrenaline auto-injector is in the school.
+If advised to do so by the emergency services, another pupil's autoinjector will be used even where consent has not been received and full details of the advice given and dosage administered will be recorded.